ProductionEXP/Python-One-Word-Story/README.md

     Names of the past users : Names.txt
     The story               : Story.txt
     The code to run         : main.py

 #
+## Setup
+  If you are not familiar with github, hit the green code button and download as zip.
+From this zip take the folder that is named your OS and move it to where you want it.
+Then you can run the main.py file.

+#
 ## Admin mode
   In either of the OS main.py has a admin mode for adjustments in the script run.
 The default password and username are: